Sharathgounikadi/Quora-React-Clone---React-Project-2---tpibj7ie8i1w/README.md

 The project is built using the following technologies:

 React: A JavaScript library for building user interfaces.
-Redux: A state management library for JavaScript applications.
 styled-components: A library for styling React components.
 axios: A promise-based HTTP client for the browser and Node.js.
 @mui/material and @mui/icons-material: Material-UI components for faster and easier web development.